Acceptable Use of Information Systems

 Access to computer systems and networks owned or operated by Pennsylvania Highlands Community College imposes certain responsibilities and obligations and is granted subject to college policies, and local, state and federal laws.
 Acceptable use is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 It demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals’ rights to privacy and freedom from intimidation, harassment, and unwarranted annoyance unless covered by legal statues.

-The Director of Information Technology is responsible for the enforcement of these guidelines.
+The Chief Information Officer is responsible for the enforcement of these guidelines.
 Any request for use of information systems other than those identified must receive prior written approval.

-If the infringement is not settled through discussion, the matter involving students will be referred to the Vice President for Academic Affairs and Student Services; a matter involving faculty will be referred to the Vice President for Academic Affairs and Student Services; and a matter involving staff will be referred to the immediate supervisor.
+If the infringement is not settled through discussion, the matter involving students will be referred to the Vice President of Student Services; a matter involving faculty will be referred to the Vice President of Student Services, and a matter involving staff will be referred to the immediate supervisor.
 Violators are subject to disciplinary action as prescribed by College policies.
-In addition, certain kinds of abuse may result in civil or criminal action.
+In addition, certain kinds of abuse may result in a civil or criminal action.

 The College will not be responsible for the loss or corruption of user data ﬁles of any kind.
 A user of the computer facilities at the Pennsylvania Highlands Community College cannot subject its agents and employees, from any suit, claim, or cause of action arising by virtue of the use of the College’s computer facilities, including but not limited to, loss of data or damage to any computer outside of the College due to a computer virus.
 The user agrees to indemnify and hold the College harmless from any suit, claim, or cause of action arising from the user’s abuse or misuse of the computer facilities of the College.
 It is the user’s responsibility to backup data at regular intervals and provide computer virus protection for their home and/or office computer.